 How Is Atopic Eczema Treated?

-Atopic eczema can be treated with with moisturizers that are fragrance free and contain ingredients such as ceramides, glycerin, and mineral oil.
+Atopic mineral oil can be treated with with moisturizers that are fragrance free and contain ingredients such as ceramides, glycerin, and mineral oil.
 Medications include over-the-counter creams and ointments containing the steroid hydrocortisone (for example, Cortizone-10, Cort-Aid, Dermarest Eczema, Neosporin Eczema).
 These products may help control the itching, swelling, and redness associated with eczema.
 Prescription-strength cortisone creams, as well as cortisone pills and shots, are also used for more severe cases of eczema.